matrix-org/synapse/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If synapse runs out of filehandles, it typically fails badly - live-locking
-at 100% CPU, and/or failing to accept new TCP connections (blocking the
+at 100% CPU usage, and/or failing to accept new TCP connections (blocking the
 connecting client).
 Matrix currently can legitimately use a lot of file handles,
 thanks to busy rooms like #matrix:matrix.org containing hundreds of participating
 servers.
 The first time a server talks in a room it will try to connect